 On April 3, 2014, JR Licensing entered into an asset purchase agreement dated April 1, 2014 (the "Purchase Agreement") with Judith Ripka Berk ("Ms. Ripka"), an individual, and certain companies owned by Ms. Ripka including Judith Ripka Creations (collectively "Ripka"), pursuant to which JR Licensing purchased from Ripka, the Ripka Brand, including the Judith Ripka and Judith Ripka Sterling trademarks and other intellectual property rights.
 On April 3, 2014, the closing date of the acquisition, the Company paid Ripka \$12.0 million in cash, \$6.0 million through the issuance of interest free notes payable (the "JR Seller Notes") (see Note 6) and the issuance of 571,429 shares of the Company's stock.
-The Company is also obligated to pay to Ripka \$1.0 million and \$1.2 million in cash or shares of the Company's Common Stock on October 1, 2014 and April 1, 2015, respectively.
+The Company is also obligated to pay to Ripka \$1.0 million (the "First Installment") and \$1.2 million (the "Second Installment") in cash or shares of the Company's Common Stock on October 1, 2014 and April 1, 2015, respectively, subject to approval by the Company's senior lender, Bank of Hapoalim ("BHI").
+The First Installment payment date was extended to January 8, 2015.
+The extension did not result in any penalty or cost to the Company.
 In addition, the Company agreed to pay Ripka additional contingent consideration of up to \$5 million in aggregate, payable in cash or shares of the Company's Common Stock (see Note 6).

 Concurrent with the acquisition of the Ripka Brand, the Company entered into (i) a license agreement with QVC that provides for a royalty to be paid to the Company by QVC based on net sales of products under the Ripka Brand (the "QVC Ripka Agreement"), and (ii) a license with an affiliate of Ripka that will design, source, market, and promote products under the Ripka Brand to wholesale accounts, through an e-commerce site which Xcel will operate, and through Ripka owned retail stores (the "Wholesale Business").
 The license with the Wholesale Business provides for a royalty payable to the Company based on its wholesale sale of products under the Ripka Brand.
 The Company issued to QVC a warrant (the "QVC Warrant") to purchase a number of shares of our Common Stock equal to (i) 4.75% of the number of shares of common stock of Xcel issued and outstanding on the date the QVC Warrant becomes exercisable less (ii) 571,429 shares of our Common Stock (subject to adjustment in the event of a stock split, combination, or stock dividend).
 The QVC Warrant is exercisable at a price of \$.001 per share and becomes exercisable only upon Ms. Ripka becoming obligated to make a specified payment to QVC under the QVC Ripka Agreement and remains exercisable until such obligation is satisfied in full.
-Management has determined that the probability of the warrants becoming exercisable is highly unlikely and, therefore, no value was assigned to them as of June 30, 2014.
+Management has determined that the probability of the warrants becoming exercisable is highly unlikely and, therefore, no value was assigned to them as of September 30, 2014.

-Concurrent with the acquisition of the Ripka Brand, JR Licensing entered into a \$9 million, 5-year term loan with Bank of Hapoalim ("BHI") and amended the existing IM Term Loan, as more fully described in Note 6.
+Concurrent with the acquisition of the Ripka Brand, JR Licensing entered into a \$9 million, 5-year term loan with BHI and amended the existing IM Term Loan, as more fully described in Note 6.